softfire-eu/security-manager/README.md

 To start the installation and execute all the component, simply launch the 'logging ELK/setuo.sh' script.

+Finally you have to load through the kibana dashbaord (see configuration file to know the port to use) the templates located inside 'logging ELK/kibana_template' directory:
+    - dashboard.json contains all views that compose the html page;
+    - others files containt views definition.
+Once you have created the dashboard, you have to specifiy the template id assigned by kibana inside the 'security-manager.ini' file.

 ## Issue tracker

 Issues and bug reports should be posted to the GitHub Issue Tracker of this project.